kirenguyen/unity-game-controllers/iSpyGameController/iSpyGame_Project_Training_Manuel.md

 5. Install all dependencies for iSpy
 	* First install pip3 if necessary. `sudo apt install python3-pip`
 	* Install all python dependencies in `unity-game-controllers/requirements.txt`
+		* You may use `make init` to install python dependencies.
+Check this [makefile](https://github.com/mitmedialab/unity-game-controllers/blob/ispy-test/Makefile)
 	* Use `sudo apt-get install python-pyaudio python3-pyaudio` to install pyaudio
 	* May need to upgrade `pip` before installing the dependencies. use `pip3 install --upgrade pip`
 	* Use `pip3` to isntall